 The success of Amazon and Netflix has made recommendation systems not only common but also extremely popular.
 For many people, the recommendation system seems to be one of the easiest applications to understand, and a majority of us use them daily.

 Haven't you ever marveled at the ingenuity of a website offering the HDMI cable that goes with a television?
 Never been tempted by the latest trendy book about vampires?
-Been irritated by suggestions for diapers or baby powder though your child has been potty-trained for 3 months?
-Been annoyed to see flat screen TVs pop up on your browser every year with the approach of summer?
+Irritated by suggestions for diapers or baby powder though your child has been potty-trained for 3 months now?
+Annoyed to see flat screen TVs pop up on your browser every year with the approach of summer?
 The answer is, at least to me: "Yes, I have."

 But before cursing, every user should be aware of the difficulty of building an effective recommendation system!
 Below are some elements on how these systems are built (and ideas for how you can build your own).

 To capture the mysterious mechanisms of human psychology, several strategies are possible: